Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-Tuple unpacking (step 7) is currently being rewritten before the ATI (aggressive type inference) step.
+Tuple unpacking (Step 7 in compilation pipeline) is currently being rewritten before the ATI (aggressive type inference) step.
 This allows writing unpacking assignments with a mismatched number of tuple entries.

 If there there are more names on the left side this throws a non-user friendly `FreeVariableError`.
 If there are less, the rewritten code is valid, even though in Python it wouldn't be valid, thus violating the expected "strict subset of Python" behavior.